History of women in Germany: Elite women

 The most notable women associated with the Romantic movement was the composer, illustrator and writer Bettina von Arnim and the poet Karoline von Günderrode, who formed a homosocial network between female intellectuals.

 In the nineteenth century, the literary salons (generally presided over by women) played a great role in civilizing society.
 Right under the shadow of Bismarck, the salonists Marie von Schleinitz and Anna von Helmholtz operated successful and influential scholarly circles predominated by liberal ideas.

-Fanny Mendelssohn and Clara Schumann were the two notable female composers of the nineteenth century, although they only began to receive recognition long after their deaths.
+Fanny Hensel and Clara Schumann were the two notable female composers of the nineteenth century, although they only began to receive recognition long after their deaths.

 Emmy Noether, often considered the greatest female mathematician of all eras, developed new branches of algebra.

 Amélie de Dietrich was an important industrialist in the Napoleonic era.
 Elisabeth Berenberg, the heiress of the Berenberg family, was a prominent banker.
 Therese Krupp played an important role in the development of the Krupp business dynasty.